Divorcing a High Conflict Personality

 A skilled litigator will spend a reasonable amount of time to resolve issues but will not spend that time and money on wasted negotiations when it is clear the other side has no intention of being reasonable in those negotiations.

 I realize this can be a tough balance to strike.
 Everyone wants their divorce to resolve amicably.
 Well, at least everyone who is sane wants that.

 However, if your lawyer does not have the skill for a courtroom and you do not have the courage to take the case there if it becomes necessary, you may be doomed when dealing with a high conflict personality.

 Because high conflict personalities rarely do the right thing easily.
 The great majority of the time, you have to give a high conflict personality something serious to lose to get them to cooperate and negotiate in good faith.

-Tip number 2 for divorcing a high conflict personality – a specific strategy designed for your case.
+Tip number 2 - you must have a specific strategy designed for your case

 It is not enough to hire a lawyer to file a divorce petition or respond to one and then "wait and see what happens."
 That may be a good strategy in an uncontested or low conflict case but it does not work in a high conflict situation.